Spotify + Inclusive Design: Global Accessibility Awareness Day Round-Up

-The World Health Organisation estimates that one in 7 people have some form of disability - that’s over 1 billion people across the world.
+The World Health Organisation estimates that one in seven people have some form of disability - that’s over 1 billion people across the world.
 Spotify’s mission is to unlock the potential of human creativity by giving a million creative artists the opportunity to live off their work and billions of fans the opportunity to enjoy and be inspired by it.
-Accessibility and inclusive design is critical for us to achieve our mission – as the various talks at T12t made clear.
+Accessibility and inclusive design are critical for us to achieve our mission – as the various talks at T12t made clear.

 Our talk was titled Accessibility and Inclusive Design at Spotify and dealt with how the accessibility guild manages to scale its impact across the company.